wallacegibbon/genserver/docs/QuickStart.md

 ### Other Configurations

-You can also configure genserver to disable log, disable log color, or something else.
-More configurable options are being added, and there will always be some examples in the `test` directory in genserver package.
+There are some configurations not mention above, for example, you can configure genserver to use external logger(e.g. log4js).
+There are some examples in the `test` directory in genserver package.

 Have fun !